Like whistleblower Frances Haugen, these Facebook employees warned about the company’s problems for years. No one listened.

 “The Republicans on the public policy team, they made every single decision to avoid upsetting Trump,” one former employee said.
 “They would just think of ways to make him happy so he wouldn’t unload on them.”

 Facebook has been contending with an employee exodus for some time.
-Waves of resignations followed the company’s decision not to take down a racially-divisive post by Trump, in May 2020, that appeared to endorse violence against people protesting the death of George Floyd, a Black man who died in police custody in Minneapolis.
+Waves of resignations followed the company’s decision not to take down a racially divisive post by Trump, in May 2020, that appeared to endorse violence against people protesting the death of George Floyd, a Black man who was murdered in the custody of Minneapolis police.
 Still more people resigned after learning of the company’s role in promoting groups and content that led to the Capitol insurrection on Jan.
 6.

-But for people who work in divisions specifically designed to mitigate societal harms, particularly a subunit called Civic Integrity where Haugen worked, people have left because they felt their work was undervalued or stymied.
+But for people who work in divisions specifically designed to mitigate societal harms, particularly a subunit called civic integrity, where Haugen worked, people have left because they felt their work was undervalued or stymied.

 Another person who worked in integrity said a team had discovered that it could make a significant dent in the amount of harmful speech on the platform if the algorithms meant to detect that speech were allowed to overcorrect — essentially, remove content that was suspected to be hate speech without being 100 percent sure of it.
-But executives cancelled the effort, leaving the team demoralized.
+But executives canceled the effort, leaving the team demoralized.
 They made the call that they did not want to risk censoring people unfairly, even if doing so could significantly reduce hate speech and harm overall, the person said.

 Several other people familiar with the work of the integrity unit said that teams were reorganized numerous times during a single year, and, ultimately, parts of it were disbanded, causing widespread frustration and leaving projects incomplete.